 Outside of work Dawn has interests in a variety of sports, most notably as a season ticket holder at Huddersfield Town Football Club and a regular spectator of Yorkshire County Cricket Club.
 She is also a devoted auntie to four nephews.

 Stefan Rodgers (Co-opted Governor)

 Stefan Rodgers is the Vice Chair of Governors for the Federation.
 Stefan became a Governor of Wooldale Junior School in 2011 and continued to sit as a governor on the new governing body for the Federation.

 Stefan has worked in the business process outsourcing and digital marketing sectors for 20 years, latterly with his own business after having been the Marketing Director for a large Huddersfield based company.
 Stefan is highly entrepreneurial with the ability to see opportunities for improvement and drive clear communications and engagement across all stakeholders.
 He brings insight, challenge and support to the governing body applying skills developed in the private sector in leadership positions covering marketing, process management, commercial decision making and communication.

 Stefan lives with his partner, Laura, and their two year old son, Jack, in Holmfirth.
 He is passionate about all forms of motorsport and has a keen interest in politics.

 Chris Wood (Co-opted Governor)

-Christine is married with two grown up daughters, in her spare time she enjoys walking her greyhound, reading and holidaying in France.
+In her spare time, Christine enjoys walking her greyhound, reading and holidaying in France.

 Steve Cressey (Parent Governor)